 Ending Disparities in Mental Health (EDIfy-MH)

 The National Institute of Mental Health (NIMH) is committed to confronting mental health disparities and understanding how disparities arise and persist.
-As such, the Office of Research on Disparities and Global Mental Health is directing efforts through a program called “Ending Disparities in Mental Health” (EDIfy-MH).
+As such, the Office for Disparities Research and Workforce Diversity and the Center for Global Mental Health Research are directing efforts through a program called “Ending Disparities in Mental Health” (EDIfy-MH).
 EDify-MH functions to encourage research that explores the underpinnings of mental health disparities.
 The program promotes equitable practices in research, and the effort also includes a set of funding opportunity announcements (FOAs) designed to stimulate research into mental health disparities.
 NIMH continues to solicit novel research projects via existing funding opportunities which include parent announcements that span the NIMH strategic research priorities.
 These opportunities allow for exploration in areas that range from the basic sciences to services and interventions research, across the lifespan, in the United States and worldwide.
 Applicants are encouraged to contact appropriate NIMH Program staff when conceptualizing and designing projects to investigate mental health disparities.

 The goal of this program is to generate research to identify and better understand the genetic, neurobiological, psychosocial, and other environmental mechanisms/ factors that underlie disparities in order to address and eliminate mental health disparities domestically and globally.
 Each FOA under the EDIfy-MH program will address a specific aspect of disparities in mental health.